slmnv5/pepelats/doc/style_drum.md

 ## Style drum

-**Style drum** is using text patterns specific for a musical style and sample WAV files to produce drum accompaniment.
+**Style drum** is using text patterns specific for musical style and sample WAV files to produce drum accompaniment.

 There are plenty of musical styles in directory: [config/drum/style](./../config/drum/style)
 Example: [Pop.ini](../config/drum/style/Pop.ini)